TWO PATHS: PHYSICAL & SPIRITUAL

 It establishes quite clearly the error of the children of Israel, yet the Qur’an takes its followers down the same physical path, the laws of the Qur’an no different than the laws of the Old Testament.
 Muhammad (c.
 570-632), founder of Islam, was said to have experienced a vision of the archangel Gabriel in a cave outside Mecca, whose Arabic meaning reveals its symbolism.
 Muhammed pondered questions raised in his mind as he listened to Jews and Christians expound on their religious beliefs in the marketplace.
 Proclaimed a prophet by the archangel Gabriel, he continued to receive revelations.
 If of a spiritual nature, they would have stood in opposition to the beliefs held by Jews, and by Christians, whose religious beliefs by this time (c.
 610) were far removed from the spiritual doctrine of Jesus the Christ, which was buried by 460.
 Any spiritual teachings given to Muhammad quickly became physical laws due to the civil unrest that comes with spiritual disobedience; due to what the Qur’an calls “hearts infected with disbelief.”
 The Muslim religion, like every religion before it, would follow the physical path.

 The children of Israel chose Saul over Samuel, who spoke for God.
 The Jews chose the carnal law over the spiritual truth that Jesus, God’s word made flesh, brought to earth.
 Christians have chosen the carnal-minded teachings of Paul, which advocate for belief in the man Jesus Christ, over the spiritual teachings of Jesus, which advocate for belief in the spiritual works through spiritual obedience, through which one obtains true salvation.
 Paul taught that salvation is obtained by accepting the Son.
 Believe in the Son and you’ll obtain salvation, the doctrine being taught to Christians at the time of Muhammed, whose revelation served as a backlash against the idea of the Creator having a Son.
-Both Christians and Muslims lack a spiritual understanding of the son, without which there can be no creation, and therefore no salvation.
+Jews, Muslims, and Christians all lack a spiritual understanding of the son, without which there can be no creation, and therefore no salvation.

 Written by Sandra L. Butler © 2000